hacs/documentation/documentation/publish/include.md

 _NB!: The list is case sensitive._
 :::

-When a PR for this is merged, it will show up in HACS after the first scheduled sca.
+When a PR for this is merged, it will show up in HACS after the first scheduled scan.

 ## CI Checks